 I achieved this by ditching Google Analytics and hosting third-party libraries myself.
 So rest assured, Google does not know you were here!
 Instead, I use GoatCounter, a simple and privacy-focused analytics system that is self-hosted.
 It does not require any cookie and it’s hosted on my own SSL-verified domain.

-When a YouTube video is embedded into one of these pages, it will run in “no cookie” mode.
-That means content will be served from youtube-nocookie.com, preventing Google from tracking my visitors.
+When a YouTube video seems to be embedded into one of these pages, in reality, it is not.
+Thumbnails are processed and self-hosted.
+Only by clicking on the image, you will be redirected to the youtube.com domain, preventing Google from tracking my visitors.

 Material used on this site